Mary Grace Quackenbos: "Mrs. Sherlock Holmes"

 Later in her career Quackenbos, now better known by the name Mrs. Grace Humiston, was given the moniker "Mrs. Sherlock Holmes" after solving the disappearance of 18-year-old Ruth Cruger.

 Cruger disappeared on February 13, 1917.
 The police investigated, but the case went cold quickly.
 Press coverage of the case was intense, as Cruger was the daughter of a well-to-do family, her father being a public accountant.
 Her disappearance became wrapped up in national concerns about white slavery that were sweeping the country at the time.
 Suspecting the police had not fully investigated his daughter's disappearance, Henry Cruger posted a $1,000 reward and hired Humiston to investigate.
 She took the case pro bono, and after interviewing several Harlem residents and deciphering a blurred message on a blotter, Humiston determined to search the basement of suspect Alfredo Cocchi.
 There Humiston found the body of Ruth Cruger.

 Cruger then accused the NYPD of negligence, and a subsequent investigation revealed that there had been a longstanding kickback scheme between Cocchi and the local police.
 Because of the case and the resulting public criticism, Humiston was named a special investigator to the New York City Police Department, charged with tracing missing girls, in July 1917.

 As a result of the case Humiston incorporated the Morality League of America, an organization that was founded to gather and disseminate facts which will impress the public with the dangers to women and girls throughout the United States...and to investigate and report to the authorities for prosecution complaints regarding immoral conditions which may exist throughout New York and the United States and urge the passage of legislation necessary to promote the purposes of the organization.

 Cocchi was arrested in Bologna, Italy, and sentenced to 27 years in prison.

 Personal life

-Quackenbos Humiston was married twice, the first time to Maj.
-Henry Forrest Quackenbos in New York city on June 5, 1895.
+Quackenbos Humiston was married twice, the first time to Major Henry Forrest Quackenbos in New York City on June 5, 1895.
 Her second marriage was to Howard Donald Humiston in Lima, Peru, on June 8, 1911.

 Mary Grace Humiston died in 1948 at the age of 77, in French Hospital in New York City.
 During the time leading up to her death she lived at the Vanderbilt Hotel.
 She is buried in Woodlawn Cemetery in The Bronx, New York City.